hxrts/rumpsteak-aura/docs/05_effect_handlers.md

 Use NoOpHandler for protocol structure testing.

-Use middleware to add logging, metrics, retries, or fault injection to any handler.
+Use middleware to add logging, metrics, retries, or fault injection.
+Middleware works with any handler.

 ## WASM Considerations

-InMemoryHandler and RumpsteakHandler both work in WASM environments using futures channels.
+InMemoryHandler and RumpsteakHandler both work in WASM environments.
+They use futures channels for communication.

-For WASM network communication, implement a custom handler using web-sys WebSocket or fetch APIs.
+For WASM network communication, implement a custom handler.
+Use web-sys WebSocket or fetch APIs.
 See [WASM Guide](07_wasm_guide.md) for details.

 ## Effect Interpretation

-Handlers interpret effect programs:
+Handlers interpret effect programs.

 ```rust
 let program = Program::new()